 While the official Twitter account for COP26 tweeted that countries had come together to increase their ambition and take “real climate action,” many people have commented that it’s all just too little, too late.

 Journalists, climate activists and concerned global citizens are frustrated that despite the urgent action needed now against climate change, leaders have once again postponed any real policy changes until next year or even later.
-Even a talking dinosaur stepped up days before the conference to warn a crowd at the U.N. that it’s time to act.
+Even a talking dinosaur stepped up days before the conference to warn a crowd at the U.N. that it’s time to act to help the environment.

 10 Key Takeaways From the COP26 Climate Summit